 The UK Public Lending Right office is part of the British Library and is based in Stockton-on-Tees.
 The Head of PLR leads the PLR team who provide Author Services and Corporate Services.
 The PLR Organisational Chart is available in pdf format.

-PLR is funded by the Department for Culture, Media and Sport and in 2012-13 received £7.08 million pounds in grant-in-aid, of which £6.4 million was distributed to authors.
-Funding for 2013-14 has been set at £6.90 million.
+The British Library receives funding for PLR from the Department for Culture, Media and Sport.
+In 2012-13 PLR funding amounted to £7.08 million, of which £6.4 million was distributed to authors.
+Funding for 2013-14 has been set at £6.83 million.

 Accessibility | Privacy & Cookies | Terms & Conditions | Freedom of Information| Transparency